Anything Japanese attracts eyeballs for a reason, and Kakeibo is no exception. This Japanese art of money management is simple to execute.

 Well, you are in a majority, if you find yourself asking this question.

-You can create a digital version on an excel sheet and update it every day.
+Create a digital version on an excel sheet and update it every day.

 GoogleSheets has some formats.
 Elucidation of details calls for a separate article.

-You can scan Google Apps for the Kakeibo app.
+Scan Google Apps for the Kakeibo app.

 WHAT DO OUR INDIAN EXPERTS SAY?

-Monika Halan is a financial writer for Mint.
-She is also the author of Lets Talk Money.
+Lets Talk Money.
 She manages a family and family finances.

 She advises having three bank accounts – one for receipt of income, one for expenses and one for savings and investments.
 Once you have labelled the accounts, the temptation of mixing up the three elements is reduced.